When to Bleed Brakes On A Toyota Supra: Maintenance Guide

 Signs of Air Presence

-Spongy brake pedal Bleed the brake system
+Spongy brake pedal Air may be in the hydraulic system Bleed the brake system

-Bubbles in brake fluid Continue bleeding
+Bubbles in brake fluid Air is leaving the system Continue until clean fluid flows

 Signs Your Brakes Need Bleeding